va3wam/hexBot/README.md

 ### Code Compatability

+Hexbot software runs as a monolithic firmware image.
+The high level logic and peripheral interactions are handled using Arduino C++.
+FreeRTOS is used to run a WiFi stack as well as the primitive xTaskCreatePinnedToCore() which is used to manage mutli-threaded process execution.

-The Arduino C++ code was written to run on the Espressif ESP WROOM32 "Software On a Chip" (SOC).
-The development board used for this SOC is the Adafruit Huzzah32 featherboard.
+Hexbot's firmware is intended to run on the Espressif ESP WROOM32 "Software On a Chip" (SOC).
+The development board used for this SOC is the [Zerynth DOIT Esp32 DevKit v1](https://testzdoc.zerynth.com/reference/boards/doit_esp32/docs/).
 Note that some standard Arduino functions such as AnalogWrite() have not been implemented on the ESP32 SOC and alternate functions such as ledcSetup(), ledcAttachPin() and ledcWrite() must be used in their place.
 There are some additional compatability issues of note as follows:

 * The GPIO pin usage is loosey Adafruit featherboard compliant meaning it will work with some boards such as the Adafruit OLED featherboard.
 * This code will NOT run on an ESP8266 unmodified because of both GPIO incompatability as well as some ESP32 specific libraries that are in use.